babel/website/_posts/2017-09-05-planning-for-7.0.md

 > This currently has the effect of breaking the decorators plugin if you try to decorate a class property.
 You'll need to use the `loose` option to be compatible with the version of decorators in the transform until we release the Stage 2 decorators plugin.

+> Private fields are WIP: PR for transform is https://github.com/babel/babel/pull/6120

 Input

 ```js